Free Meal Plan | West Valley College

 Frequently Asked Questions

-Each week during Fall and Spring semesters, $30 will be added to your meal plan balance automatically.
+Each week during Fall and Spring semesters, $50 will be added to your meal plan balance automatically.

 You can use your campus Student ID card by scanning its barcode at checkout.
 You can also access your meal card on the Atrium Connect mobile website, available at westvalley.edu/atrium.
-See instructions below.
 You can also add your meal card to the ThomasToGo app if you wish to order ahead and skip the café lines.

-• Tap the menu icon (three lines in the top left corner), then choose STUDENT & STAFF LOGIN.
+• Tap the menu icon (three lines in the top left corner), then choose Student & Staff Login.

 • Sign in with your campus SSO login details.

-• Once logged in, tap the menu again and select DISPLAY VIRTUAL ID.
+• Once logged in, tap the menu again and select Display Virtual ID.
 Your ID and barcode will appear on your screen, ready to use.

 • For even quicker access, you can download your digital ID to your phone’s wallet.

-Meal plan balances refresh each Monday morning at 3 A.M.
+Meal plan balances refresh each Monday morning at 3 a.m.
 Any unused balance from the prior week will not carry over, so make sure to use your balance before the weekly refresh.

 If your purchase is more than your remaining meal plan balance, you can pay the difference using cash or card at the register.